 Quetiapine did not induce the hepatic enzyme systems involved in the metabolism of antipyrine.
-However, in a multiple dose trial in patients to assess the pharmacokinetics of quetiapine given before and during treatment with carbamazepine (a known hepatic enzyme inducer), coadministration of carbamazepine significantly increased the clearance of quetiapine.
+However, in a multiple dose trial in patients to assess the pharmacokinetics of quetiapine given before and during treatment with carbamazepine (a known hepatic enzyme inducer), co-administration of carbamazepine significantly increased the clearance of quetiapine.
 This increase in clearance reduced systemic quetiapine exposure (as measured by AUC) to an average of 13% of the exposure during administration of quetiapine alone; although a greater effect was seen in some patients.
-As a consequence of this interaction, lower plasma concentrations can occur, and hence, in each patient, consideration for a higher dose of quetiapine, depending on clinical response, should be considered.
-It should be noted that the recommended maximum daily dose of quetiapine is 600 to 800 mg/day depending on indication (See 'Posology and Method of Administration').
+As a consequence of this interaction, lower plasma concentrations can occur, and hence, in each patient, consideration for a higher dose of SEROQUEL XR, depending on clinical response, should be considered.
+The safety of doses above 800 mg/day has not been established in the clinical trials.

 Continued treatment at higher doses should only be considered as a result of careful consideration of the benefit risk assessment for an individual patient.
-Co-administration of quetiapine with another microsomal enzyme inducer, phenytoin, also caused increases in clearance of quetiapine.
-Increased doses of quetiapine may be required to maintain control of psychotic symptoms in patients co-administered quetiapine and phenytoin and other hepatic enzyme inducers (eg, barbiturates, rifampicin etc).
+Co-administration of quetiapine with another microsomal enzyme inducer, phenytoin, also caused increases in the clearance of quetiapine.
+Increased doses of quetiapine may be required to maintain control of psychotic symptoms in patients co-administered quetiapine and phenytoin, and other hepatic enzyme inducers (eg, barbiturates, rifampicin etc).
 The dose of quetiapine may need to be reduced if phenytoin or carbamazepine or other hepatic enzyme inducers are withdrawn and replaced with a non-inducer (eg, sodium valproate).

 CYP3A4 is the primary enzyme responsible for cytochrome P450 mediated metabolism of quetiapine.
 The pharmacokinetics of quetiapine were not altered following co-administration with cimetidine, a known P450 enzyme inhibitor.
 The pharmacokinetics of quetiapine were not significantly altered following co-administration with the antidepressants imipramine (a known CYP2D6 inhibitor) or fluoxetine (a known CYP3A4 and CYP2D6 inhibitor).
-In a multiple-dose trial in healthy volunteers to assess the pharmacokinetics of quetiapine given before and during treatment with ketoconazole, co-administration of ketoconazole resulted in an increase in mean Cmax and AUC of quetiapine of 235% and 522%, respectively, with a corresponding decrease in mean oral clearance of 84%.
-The mean half-life of quetiapine increased from 2.6 to 6.8 hours, but the mean Tmax was unchanged.
+In a multiple-dose trial in healthy volunteers to assess the pharmacokinetics of quetiapine given before and during treatment with ketoconazole, co-administration of ketoconazole resulted in an increase in mean C max and AUC of quetiapine of 235% and 522%, respectively, with a corresponding decrease in mean oral clearance of 84%.
+The mean half-life of quetiapine increased from 2.6 to 6.8 hours.
 Due to the potential for an interaction of a similar magnitude in a clinical setting, the dosage of quetiapine should be reduced during concomitant use of quetiapine and potent CYP3A4 inhibitors (such as azole antifungals, macrolide antibiotics, and protease inhibitors).